 - Panic Disorder/Panic Attacks

-Although it may occur during any period of severe anxiety.
+However, this symptom is not always linked to these disorders - it may simply occur during any period of severe anxiety.

 That is why your pupils dilate.
 When they dilate, your eyes are letting in more light and your vision temporarily improves.